 Helen Grant was first elected to represent the Parliamentary Constituency of Maidstone & The Weald on 5th May 2010 after spending two and a half years campaigning for the role as the Conservative Parliamentary Candidate.
-She has since been returned as the MP in the general elections of May 2015 and June 2017 with ever growing local support.
+She has since been returned as the MP in the general elections of May 2015, June 2017 and December 2019 with ever growing local support.

 Under David Cameron's government Helen served as Parliamentary Under-Secretary of State for Justice and for Women and Equalities, subsequently being promoted Minister for Sport and Tourism, whilst retaining the Equalities portfolio.

 In January 2018 Prime Minister Theresa May appointed Helen Conservative Party Vice Chairman for Communities.
 It is a role that takes her nationwide as a party ambassador; engaging with ethnically diverse, disabled, disadvantaged and LGBT+ groups; listening, acting on concerns and suggestions, and feeding back to the Party and to Government.